$ kubectl get statefulset,pod -n {RELEASE_NAME} -l name={RELEASE_NAME}-database

 citext

-Postgres extension has been installed.
-See documentation for the managed Postgres service for instructions (e.g., Using PostgreSQL extensions with Amazon RDS for PostgreSQL).
+PostgreSQL extensions have been installed.
+See documentation for the managed PostgreSQL service for instructions on using PostgreSQL extensions with Amazon RDS for PostgreSQL. -